open/close all folders

 - Naruto is an interesting case.
-Naruto went from last in ninja school to a shinobi that could think on his feet.
-Then, he went to trading ideological arguments with several human war machines as much as he traded blows with the same people.
+Naruto goes from last in ninja school to a shinobi who can think on his feet.
+Then, he goes to trading ideological arguments with several human war machines as much as he trades blows with the same people.
 His allies still push him to think before he acts, though it most often turns out he already has several tactics in mind, leading the allies to say something like "he's not the same dumb kid we knew, after all...".

 - At the end of School Rumble Tenma went through it.

 - Gourry Gabriev, in the Slayers anime series, is pretty much the resident Idiot Hero and seems to get stupider in each season.
 Evolution-R, the fifth season, starts portraying him more akin to his novel self (who is not an Idiot Hero but instead Obfuscating Stupidity for a number of reasons, including the fact he likes Lina explaining things to him/thinks she's cute when she's mad).

 - Impulse from Teen Titans got sick of being the The Fool of the team (which was mostly on account of his extreme ADHD), so he used his Super Speed to read the contents of an entire library.
 Because he also has Photographic Memory he basically became a walking encyclopedia.
 Unfortunately, he's more a Genius Ditz given that he's got the knowledge but not the wisdom or common sense.

 - Dreaming of Sunshine: Naruto ends up learning how to strategize effectively earlier on than in canon due to Shikako's tutoring.
 Though he's only a little more powerful than in canon by the Chunin Exams, he manages to earn his promotion.